Hsein-Kamaledin/SainKDN/README.md

 - 👋 Hi, I’m @SainKDN
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning html/css/js
+- 🌱 I’m currently not learning anything
-- 💞️ I’m looking to collaborate on big future projects
+- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me kdnhsein@gmail.com
+- 📫 How to reach me kdnhsein@gmail.com Note: don't reach out to me I'm busy

 <!---
 SainKDN/SainKDN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.